-It is also a good idea to check on wedding venues in and around your area such as cathedrals, churches, chapels, hotels, manor houses, barns, historical houses– even some garden centres offer themselves as a wedding venue!
+It is also a good idea to check on wedding venues in and around your area such as cathedrals, churches, chapels, hotels, manor houses, barns, and historical houses– even some garden centers offer themselves as a wedding venue!
 You could visit many of these venues personally in order to drop off a flyer or card.
 Most venues have a preferred suppliers list, you can enquire about this and see if your work would be up to the standard they require to put you forward to potential brides.

 It is also a good idea to list your business in a wedding directory as well as local business directories.
 These can often be in the form of a blog or website and can be found quite easily via a Google search.